readytotest/playwright-allure-report/README.md

 ## Repo Size - Problem & Solution

 The repository grew in size due to large files (e.g., `.webm` video files from Allure reports) being tracked by Git, even after deletion.
 This led to the repository growing to 1GB.
-To address this, I used **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits.
+To address this, I used **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
 I then performed **Git garbage collection** and **force-pushed** the cleaned history, reducing the repository size significantly.

 This process can be run manually via GitHub Actions and runs automatically every Sunday at 12:00 UTC.